-The next valuation of the scheme is due as at 6th April 2022.
+The next valuation of the scheme is due as at 6th April 2022 and is currently being prepared.
 In the event that the actuarial valuation reveals a larger deficit than expected, the Company may be required to increase contributions above those set out in the existing schedule of contributions.
 Conversely, if the position is better than expected contributions may be reduced.

-The Group expects to pay contributions of around £50,000 during the year to 31st December 2022.
-The weighted average duration of the defined benefit obligation is approximately 16 years.
+Based on the existing valuation, the Group expects to pay contributions of around £40,000 during the year to 31st December 2023.
+The weighted average duration of the defined benefit obligation is approximately 12 years.